kristoftoth03/Thesis/README.md

     Approach: Linearized the governing equations using constant thermophysical properties.

-    Objective: To isolate and investigate the dependence of the Piston Effect on initial conditions.
+    Objective: To isolate and investigate the dependence of the piston effect on initial conditions.

 2. Nonlinear Simulation (State-dependent thermophysical properties)